Oracle Third party Support

 Third-party support originated as a response to the high maintenance fees of vendors like Oracle and SAP.
 Gartner defines independent third-party software support as a lower-cost alternative to vendor maintenance, and many Fortune 500 companies and public sector organizations have at least evaluated this option.

 However, they do not provide Oracle’s product upgrades or new patches.
 They can’t give you a new database version or an official patch released by Oracle (since that’s Oracle’s intellectual property).
-Instead, they might deliver their fixes or guide you in figuring out how to configure the system to avoid the bug.
+Instead, they might deliver their fixes or guide you in configuring the system to avoid the bug.

-CIOs should note that third-party support is best suited for stable environments without needing to upgrade to newer versions.
+CIOs should note that third-party support is best suited for stable environments that do not require upgrading to newer versions.
 Many organizations use third-party support to prolong the life of an older Oracle release.
 For example, staying on Oracle Database 11g or 12c beyond Oracle’s support timelines because the system works fine, and upgrading would be costly/disruptive.

-Third-party providers will keep supporting the product and even address new regulatory requirements (for ERP systems) or security vulnerabilities via custom patches.
+Third-party providers will continue to support the product and address new regulatory requirements (for ERP systems) or security vulnerabilities via custom patches.

 Cost Savings and Risk Factors

-Aside from the cost, companies often find service quality benefits with a third party: you may get more personalized attention, dedicated support engineers, and faster response times.
+Aside from the cost, companies often find that service quality benefits from a third party: you may receive more personalized attention, dedicated support engineers, and faster response times.

 Since these providers compete on service (not being the OEM), customer service is a selling point – many clients report better support experiences and more flexibility, such as support for custom configurations that Oracle’s support would decline to assist with.